 Founded in Tokyo in 2012, Moneytree specializes in enabling financial data aggregation and management for individuals and businesses.
-Their personal finance app works with a range of financial institutions, including over 20 banks, along with trusted third-parties, such as real estate management companies and tax preparation firms.
+Their data sharing platform works with a range of financial institutions, including over 20 banks, along with trusted third-parties, such as real estate management companies and tax preparation firms.
 Moneytree allows users to explicitly decide how and when to share their financial data with those service providers, making arduous tasks, like doing taxes, that much easier.

 Moneytree is one of only three financial data aggregation services in Japan.
 While the others are focused mainly on accounting, Moneytree’s goal is to make the financial system as a whole work better for individuals, businesses, and financial service providers.
 By making data more transparent and accessible between these groups, the company hopes to give end users a more comprehensive view and understanding of their financial life, and at the same time help providers to improve their products and services.